sandeep-singh-79/fully-completed-microservices-Java-Springboot/README.md

 - Configured Maven to output pact files to the root `pacts/` directory for both services.
 - Set up a Pact Broker using Docker Compose (`pact-broker` service on port 9292).
 - Added a robust GitHub Actions workflow (`.github/workflows/pact-cdc.yml`) that:
-  - Starts the Pact Broker as a service
+  - Starts the Pact Broker and WireMock using **docker-compose** (not the GitHub Actions `services:` block)
+  - Waits for both services to be healthy before running tests
   - Runs contract tests for both services
   - Publishes pacts to the broker using the Docker-based Pact CLI (cross-platform reliability)
   - Validates the broker UI and ensures the presence of the latest pacts
   - Runs provider verification for both product and order services
   - Publishes provider verification results to the Pact Broker and validates their presence
+  - Cleans up containers at the end of the workflow
 - Updated `.gitignore` to only track root-level pact files and ignore build output pacts.
 - Provider verification is performed using WireMock to simulate provider APIs, ensuring CDC tests are isolated and repeatable.

+> **Note:** If you encounter container startup issues in CI, using `docker-compose` for service orchestration is more reliable than the `services:` block in GitHub Actions.

 ### Pact File Management